How to Fix Monitor Flickering

 | Constant brightness flickering that worsens as brightness is turned up. | Failing backlight capacitors or bad power brick. | Persists on all devices, cables, and in BIOS. | Replace power brick adapter or service display. |

-Variable refresh rate algorithms can struggle when game framerates drop below the monitor's minimum refresh window (usually 48Hz), triggering LFC (Low Framerate Compensation) which shifts panel brightness rapidly.
+Variable refresh rate algorithms can struggle when game framerates drop below the monitor’s minimum refresh window (usually 48Hz).
+This triggers Low Framerate Compensation (LFC), which shifts panel brightness rapidly.

-- Open your GPU control center (NVIDIA Control Panel or AMD Software).
+- Open GPU Control Center: Access the NVIDIA Control Panel or AMD Software settings.

-- Go to *Set up G-Sync* and select **Enable for full screen mode** (disable windowed mode support, as browser windows confuse the refresh sync).
+- Set G-Sync to Full Screen Only: Go to Set up G-Sync and select Enable for full screen mode (disable windowed mode support, as browser windows confuse the refresh sync).

-- If flickering continues in a specific game, disable G-Sync for that game profile or use a frame rate cap (e.g. 141 FPS on a 144Hz screen).
+- Set Frame Rate Caps: If flickering continues in a specific game, disable G-Sync for that game profile or use a frame rate cap (e.g. 141 FPS on a 144Hz screen) to prevent crossing refresh limits.

 An incorrect refresh rate multiplier can cause pixel cycle stutter.
 Check your operating system settings:

-- Right-click desktop → Display Settings → Advanced Display → Select the exact native refresh rate (e.g., 60.00Hz, 144.00Hz) from the dropdown list.
+- On Windows: Right-click desktop → Display Settings → Advanced Display → Select the exact native refresh rate (e.g., 60.00Hz, 144.00Hz) from the dropdown list.
 Avoid fractional values if they cause flicker.